TeamLapen/Vampirism/README.md

 Provides abstract classes/default implementations/interfaces to simplify things (located under de.teamlapen.lib.lib).

 ## Setting up the development environment
-If you would like to compile your own versions or even contribute to Vampirism's development you need to setup a dev environment.
+If you would like to compile your own versions or even contribute to Vampirism's development you need to set up a dev environment.
-The following example instructions will setup IntelliJ (Free community edition or Non-Free Ultimate edition).
+The following example instructions will set up IntelliJ (Free community edition or Non-Free Ultimate edition).
 If you already have a setup or want to use another IDE, jump [here](#eclipse-or-other-ides).

 #### IntelliJ
 1. Make sure you have the Java **JDK** (minimum Java 8) as well as the IntelliJ IDE installed.